 Matt Haney, MA/JD '10

-Supervisor Matt Haney is a member of the San Francisco Board of Supervisors, representing District 6 (Tenderloin, Civic Center, Mid-Market, SOMA, Yerba Buena, Rincon Hill, South Beach, Mission Bay, Treasure Island).
+Supervisor Haney is a member of the San Francisco Board of Supervisors, representing District 6 (Tenderloin, Civic Center, Mid-Market, SOMA, Yerba Buena, Rincon Hill, South Beach, Mission Bay, Treasure Island).
 Supervisor Haney is a past Commissioner and past President and Vice President of the San Francisco Board of Education.
 He was elected to the Board of Education in 2012, and re-elected in 2016.
-In 2016, Barack Obama endorsed Supervisor Haney’s successful re-election race for School Board making him the only local San Francisco elected official to ever receive that honor.
-As President of the Board of Education, Haney led initiatives to build affordable housing for teachers and protect them from evictions, launch a new school in Mission Bay, secure housing and expand services for homeless students, and ensure all our kids have access to computer science and technology.
-He passed landmark policies to better support undocumented students, students with incarcerated parents, and unaccompanied minors.
+In 2016, Barack Obama endorsed Supervisor Haney’s successful re-election race for the School Board making him the only local San Francisco-elected official to ever receive that honor.
+As President of the Board of Education, Haney led initiatives to build affordable housing for teachers and protect them from evictions, launch a new school in Mission Bay, secure housing and expand services for homeless students, and ensure kids have access to computer science and technology.
+He passed landmark policies to support undocumented students, students with incarcerated parents, and unaccompanied minors.

 Devon Conley, MA '09

-Devon was elected to the Mountain View Whisman School Board in November of 2018.
-As a national award-winning elementary school teacher, Conley’s career in education spans the past seventeen years and includes working in education policy research and teaching elementary school in San Francisco, San Jose, and Mountain View.
-Most recently, she taught science in low income schools with the non-profit organization Science is Elementary.
-Conley earned her BA in Architecture from Yale University, her Masters in City Planning from the University of California at Berkeley, her Masters in Education from Stanford University, and her teaching credential from San Francisco State University.
-Conley was previously the Vice Chair of the City of Mountain View’s Parks and Recreation Commission, and she currently serves as the President of the Shoreline West Association of Neighbors.
+Devon was elected to the Mountain View Whisman School Board in November 2018.
+As a national award-winning elementary school teacher, Conley’s career in education spans the past 17 years and includes working in education policy research and teaching elementary school in San Francisco, San Jose, and Mountain View.
+Most recently, she taught science in low-income schools with the non-profit organization Science is Elementary.
+Conley earned her bachelor's degree in Architecture from Yale University, a master's degree in City Planning from the University of California, Berkeley, a master's degree in Education from Stanford University, and her teaching credential from San Francisco State University.
+Conley was previously the Vice Chair of the City of Mountain View’s Parks and Recreation Commission and she currently serves as the President of the Shoreline West Association of Neighbors.
 She is also a room parent for her son's first grade classroom.